Header Ads

 1. Cooking and Frying

-• Fry crispy potatoes or french fries.
+• Fry crispy potatoes or French fries.

-• Sear for steaks or roast vegetables.
+• Sear steaks or roast vegetables.

 • Cook eggs for a rich, buttery flavor.